vboyev-MSFT/defender-docs/defender-for-iot/set-up-sites.md

 1. When you're finished, select **Next**.
 The confirmation box appears.

-    1. Select **Confirm** to make the changes to the list of devices to associate with this site and removal of any unchecked devices.
-Removing devices from the site will disable their automatic association with the site in the future.
-Once you remove a device from the site, it will no longer be automatically associated with any future site suggestions in the **Set up site** wizard, unless manually assigned to by an admin."
+    1. Select **Confirm** to change the list of devices to associate with this site and removal of any unchecked devices.

     1. If you haven't made changes, select **Skip**.

 >[!Important]
 >
->By removing the device's association with a site, its automatic site association based on network parameters will be disabled.
+>By removing the device's association with a site, it's automatic site association based on network parameters will be disabled n the **Set up site** wizard.
 If the device is relocated to another site, you'll need to manually update it's site settings.
 >
->Once a site is deleted devices that were excluded in this process will again be included in future site suggestions.
+>Once a site is deleted, devices that were excluded in this process will again be included in future site suggestions.

 ## Review site details